Top UN court stops short of ordering cease-fire in Gaza and demands Israel contain deaths

 Friday's decision is only an interim one; it could take years for the full case brought by South Africa to be considered.
 Israel rejects the genocide accusation and had asked the court to throw the charges out.

-While the case winds its way through the court, South Africa has asked the judges "as a matter of extreme urgency" to impose so-called provisional measures to protect Palestinians in Gaza — and the court could order those on Friday.
+While the case winds its way through the court, South Africa has asked the judges “as a matter of extreme urgency” to impose provisional measures.

 In a statement Thursday, Palestinian Prime Minister Mohammed Shtayyeh said he hoped the decision would “include immediate action to stop the aggression and genocide against our people in the Gaza Strip ... and a rapid flow of relief aid to save the hungry, wounded and sick from the threat of slow death that threatens them."